 Recycle and Reuse your Pennington polos!
 This past year, parents have donated their children's outgrown Pennington

 polos, which are now available to any Middle School family.
-The Parents Association Representative for the Middle
+The Parents for Pennington representative for the Middle

 School collects all of the donated clothing, which is all clean and prepared for its new owners.
 Polos will be available for

 purchase during LAUNCH.
 For a $10 donation, you can take as many polos as you need.
-With our kids growing so fast, these shirts
+With our children growing so quickly, these shirts

-have a lot of wear left in them, and reusing this clothing is terrific for the environment as well as for our wallets.
+have a lot of wear left in them, and reusing this clothing is terrific for the environment as well as for your wallets.

 Throughout the year, there are occasional "dress-down" days, sometimes promoted as a fundraiser for a particular